“We’re praying our insurance company agrees we need a new roof after Hurricane Ian” – Homeowners: do this instead

 No amount of damage is too “small” to contact a public claims adjuster.
 Even getting one piece of information on a free phone call that you didn’t have before could change the outcome of your hurricane damage claim.

-A public adjuster earns their compensation only by getting you a claim settlement and only up to a certain percentage is allowed by law.
+A public adjuster works tirelessly to secure you a fair claim settlement, and they are compensated solely based on the successful outcome they achieve.
+By law, their compensation is capped at a specific percentage.
 It is in the public adjuster’s best interest to use the letter of the law and the language of the contract to get you the highest settlement possible.

-At Fraser, we don’t charge any up front fees.
-We have set up a special division to provide information, answer questions, and to assist you in navigating the hurricane insurance claims process – regardless of whether or not you hire us.
-Aryeh, Ms. Maude, Abraham, Sharon, and David – we are South Florida public insurance adjusters serving our community.
-No question is too big or small.
+At Fraser Property and Adjusting, we don’t charge any upfront fees, provide information, answer questions, and assist you in navigating the hurricane insurance claims process.
+We are South Florida public insurance adjusters serving our community and no question it is too big or small.
 We look forward to helping you and your family and our entire community rebuild in the wake of the storm.

 Cape Coral Hurricane Ian Headlines